ruby2d/ruby2d.com/_pages/learn/tilesets.md

 tileset.define_tile('purple', 1, 1)
 ```

 Now that we have defined some tiles we can draw them to the screen.
-Let's draw our purple and red tiles:
+Let's draw our blue and red tiles:

 ```ruby
 tileset.set_tile('blue', [